Why this matters

 Practical steps for workers and employers

-- Invest in skills that complement AI: communication, oversight, domain expertise and problem-solving.
+- Invest in complementary skills: communication, model oversight, domain expertise and automation orchestration.

 Examples — Short scenarios

 A marketing analyst uses AI to generate several ad copy drafts and to predict which audience segments are most receptive.
-The analyst reviews predictions, runs controlled experiments, and selects the copy that aligns with brand values and long-term metrics.
+The analyst reviews predictions, sets up a controlled experiment (A/B test), and chooses the copy that aligns with brand values and long-term KPIs, not just short-term clicks.

 Risks and mitigation

 - Risk: Automation that amplifies bias.
-Mitigation: Audit datasets and models for disparate impact.
+Mitigation: Audit datasets and models for disparate impact and involve diverse reviewers.

 - Risk: Loss of jobs without retraining.
-Mitigation: Invest in reskilling and transition programs focused on complementary skills.
+Mitigation: Invest in reskilling programs and transition pathways to higher-value roles.

 - Risk: Overreliance on imperfect tools.
-Mitigation: Maintain human oversight and clear fallback procedures.
+Mitigation: Maintain human oversight, clear fallback procedures and measurable SLAs.

 Glossary